Soccer in the United States: Competitions and attendance

 Furthermore, several nations schedule friendly matches to be held in the U.S. against opponents other than the U.S. national team.
 For example, the Mexico national team usually schedules several friendlies in the U.S. each year against various opponents.
 The El Salvador national team also regularly plays friendlies in the U.S., often in the Washington, D.C. area, home to a large Salvadoran community.
 The Brazil, Argentina, and Colombia national teams also play matches in the U.S. This is due to the fact that the U.S. has more adequate venues for competitions.

-In the 2018 MLS cup final a record attendance of 73,019 came to the actual game beating the past record of 61,316 which was set in the 2002 cup final.
+The 2018 MLS cup final recorded an attendance of 73,019, beating the past record of 61,316 which was set in the 2002 cup final.
 At the time, this was the most-attended MLS game in history.
 The most recent attendance record for an MLS match was set on March 5, 2022, when 74,479 fans attended Charlotte FC's inaugural home match at Bank of America Stadium.
+That record was subsequently broken on July 4, 2023 when a crowd of 82,110 attended an El Trafico derby between LA Galaxy and Los Angeles Football Club at the Rose Bowl.